 The STIX Shifter interface can reach multiple data sources.
-The user needs to setup one profile per data source.
-The profile name will be used in the FROM clause of the Kestrel GET command, e.g., newvar = GET entity-type FROM stixshifter://profilename WHERE Kestrel runtime will load the profile for the used profile from environment variables:
+The user needs to provide one profile per data source.
+The profile name (case insensitive) will be used in the FROM clause of the Kestrel GET command, e.g., newvar = GET entity-type FROM stixshifter://profilename WHERE ....
+Kestrel runtime will load profiles from 3 places (the later will override the former):